 All of the Docker containers in this build will be launched together as a Docker stack on the swarm running in the Personal Compute Cluster.
 There are some key details in how this stack is configured:

-• The qfs-master service is affined to run on the master node in the swarm, and has its own volume attached, which is where the meta server will save the file system’s meta data.
+service is affined to run on the master node in the swarm, and has its own volume attached, which is where the meta server will save the file system’s meta data.
 The reason this service is set to run on the master node is so that the meta data it saved to the same place and is retained in between cluster launches.
-One could configure the meta server to use the GlusterFS volume on the Personal Compute Cluster instead, but using GlusterFS would be much slower than using the node’s file system directly.
+One could configure the meta server to use the GlusterFS volume on the Personal Compute Cluster instead, but using GlusterFS would be much slower than using the node’s file system directly. - The volume that the

-• The jupyter-server container needs a persistent store to save notebooks to.
+container needs a persistent store to save notebooks to.
 To accomplish that, this container mounts the GlusterFS volume.
 This is not a performance concern because reading and writing notebooks is not in the critical path of any computation.
-Also, since the Jupyter server is also a Spark client, some spark processes will run in this container and thus a Spark working directory volume is also mounted.
+Also, since the Jupyter server is also a Spark client, some spark processes will run in this container and thus a Spark working directory volume is also mounted. - All the Spark and QFS processes should not run as root within the various Docker containers.

-• At the time of this post’s writing, I still haven’t addressed the CPU overheating problem I have been having with my nodes with the CPU is at 100% across all cores.
+- At the time of this post’s writing, I still haven’t addressed the CPU overheating problem I have been having with my nodes with the CPU is at 100% across all cores.
 Given that, the worker nodes are configured to not use 100% of the CPU.
 This doesn’t affect the thread count that a Spark worker node has access to, it just makes those thread run at a reduced through put.

 Initializing the Spark QFS Swarm

 Prior to the first time the Spark QFS Swarm is run, we need to configure the Personal Cluster.
 The first task is to build the Docker images.
 Do that by cloning my GitHub repository and running the shell script for building the images.
-On the master node (if you cloned this repository from my last post, then all you should do here is a git pull):
+On the master node (if you cloned this repository from my last post, then all you should do here is a git pull

-git clone git@github.com:DIYBigData/personal-compute-cluster.git
+cd repositories git clone git@github.com:DIYBigData/personal-compute-cluster.git cd personal-compute-cluster/spark-qfs-swarm/ ./build-images.sh

 Next, we need to create the various directories on the physical nodes that the various services will use.
 From the master node, run the following:

-Of course, replace the user michael in the above commands with the user name you use on your cluster.
+in the above commands with the user name you use on your cluster.

 The next step is to initialize the QFS cluster.
 The initialization step creates a blank file system on the QFS cluster, and is effectively the same thing as erasing a hard drive.
-To initialize QFS, we will directly run the qfs-master container on the master node
+To initialize QFS, we will directly run the qfs-master

 docker run -it --mount type=bind,source=/mnt/data/qfs,target=/data/qfs master:5000/qfs-master:latest /bin/bash

-Then when in the Docker container’s bash shell:
+Then when in the Docker container’s bash

-$QFS_HOME/bin/metaserver -c $QFS_HOME/conf/Metaserver.prp
+$QFS_HOME/bin/metaserver -c $QFS_HOME/conf/Metaserver.prp exit

 Running the Spark QFS Swarm

 Once the Personal Compute Cluster has been initialized as described above, launching the Spark QFS stack is pretty straight forward.
-From within the spark-qfs-swarm directory of the master node clone of my git repository, simply run:
+From within the spark-qfs-swarm

 docker stack deploy -c deploy-spark-qfs-swarm.yml spark

-Once everything is up and running on the swarm, simply point your development computers browser at http://your-cluster-IP-address:7777 to get the Jupyter notebook UI.
-While you cluster is running a spark job or Jupyter notebook, you can point your browser at http://your-cluster-IP-address:4040 to watch the progress of the Spark cluster.
+to get the Jupyter notebook UI.
+While you cluster is running a spark job or Jupyter notebook, you can point your browser at http://your-cluster-IP-address:4040

 This example notebook can be used to quickly test your deployment.
 It simply calculates all of the prime numbers up to a configurable max value, saves the resulting data frame to QFS then loads it back into another data frame, and then calculates some aggregate statistics on the found prime numbers.
-You can try adjusting the MAX_VALUE variable to calculate larger ranges of prime numbers.
+You can try adjusting the MAX_VALUE

-It’s interesting to note that when I first ran this notebook, I decided to verify my results with Wolfram Alpha.
-I used a MAX_VALUE of 1000000000, and then asked Wolfram Alpha the count of prime number less than 1000000000.
+of 1000000000, and then asked Wolfram Alpha the count of prime number less than 1000000000.
 My number and their number differed.
 After some digging, I became convinced it was a bug in Wolfram Alpha, reported it, and they concurred.
 So at least in this case, my Personal Compute Cluster was able to out perform Wolfram Alpha.

 In a future post I will more aggressively put this Spark deployment through some stress tests.